-8. Marihuana Equivalency
+6. Marihuana Equivalency

-Synopsis of Proposed Amendment: This proposed amendment makes technical changes to §2D1.1 (Unlawful Manufacturing, Importing, Exporting, or Trafficking (Including Possession with Intent to Commit These Offenses); Attempt or Conspiracy) to replace the term "marihuana equivalency" which is used in the Drug Equivalency Tables when determining penalties for controlled substances.
+Synopsis of Proposed Amendment: This proposed amendment makes technical changes to \$2D1.1 (Unlawful Manufacturing, Importing, Exporting, or Trafficking (Including Possession with Intent to Commit These Offenses); Attempt or Conspiracy) to replace the term "marihuana equivalency" which is used in the Drug Equivalency Tables when determining penalties for certain controlled substances.

 The Commentary to §2D1.1 sets forth a series of Drug Equivalency Tables.
-These tables provide a value termed "marihuana equivalency" for certain controlled substances that is used to determine the offense level for cases in which the controlled substance involved in the offense is not specifically listed in the Drug Quantity Tables, or where there is more than one controlled substance involved in the offense (whether or not listed in the Drug Quantity Table).
+These tables provide a conversion factor termed "marihuana equivalency" for certain controlled substances that is used to determine the offense level for cases in which the controlled substance involved in the offense is not specifically listed in the Drug Quantity Table, or where there is more than one controlled substance involved in the offense (whether or not listed in the Drug Quantity Table).
 See §2D1.1, comment. (n.8).
-The tables are separated by drug type and schedule.
+The Drug Equivalency Tables are separated by drug type and schedule.